 Her project’s main focus is on gorilla conservation by enabling humans, wildlife and livestock to coexist through improving primary health care in and around Africa’s protected areas.
 If you want to work on making a difference in wildlife conservation, but also improving people’s lives, then this project offers both in abundance.

 - Age: 18 years and upwards.

-- Volunteers can assist in doing laboratory analysis at the Gorilla Research Clinic; developing behaviour change communication materials in the community public health and conservation education and social service delivery program.
+- Volunteers can assist with gorilla and livestock health monitoring and community public health and conservation education and social service delivery programmes.

 - The camp has some of the best views overlooking the top of Bwindi Impenetrable National Park.